 Based on the results, the researchers concluded applying lipstick (even heavily contaminated with lead) twice a day would lead to a daily lead intake below the maximum limit set by the World Health Organization and Food and Agriculture Organization of the United Nations.
 However, lipstick is not the only source of a person’s daily lead exposure.
 Plus, heavy use (8 or more applications daily) exceeds the limit.

-Possibly the most important conclusion was that even average lipstick application could lead to enough lead accumulation over time to harm a developing fetus.
+Possibly the most important conclusion is that even average lipstick application causes enough lead accumulation to harm a developing fetus.

 How to Protect Yourself from Lead in Lipstick